awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/getting-started.md

    This Python script logs a hello message and the current time to `/tmp/Greengrass_HelloWorld.log`\.

-1. AWS IoT Greengrass provides a command line interface \(CLI\) that you can use to manage components on your AWS IoT Greengrass core device\.
+1. Use the local AWS IoT Greengrass CLI to manage components on your Greengrass core device\.

    Run the following command to deploy the component to the AWS IoT Greengrass core\.
 Replace */greengrass/v2* with your AWS IoT Greengrass V2 root folder, and replace *\~/GreengrassCore* with your AWS IoT Greengrass V2 installation folder\.